 Causes of Cat Diarrhoea

-Assess your cat's behaviour.
-Do they appear to be feeling well or acting more tired than normal?
+Does your cat appear to be feeling sick or acting more tired than normal?
 Do they have a poor appetite or any other symptoms that stray from their norm?
 Are they also vomiting?
 If a case of cat diarrhoea is an isolated incident that resolves spontaneously in less than a few hours and doesn't involve other symptoms, it's generally not treated as an emergency.
-However, if your cat’s diarrhoea comes and goes frequently, do consider visiting your veterinary practice.

 How Your Vet Determines the Cause

-Vets may use several tools to determine the cause of your cat's diarrhoea:
+Vets may use several tools to determine the cause of your cat's diarrhoea, including:

 • The cat's medical history